Palaeoryctes

-Palaeoryctes (Greek: "old" (palaeos), "digger" (oryctes)) is an extinct genus of mammal from Middle to Late Palaeocene of North America.
+Palaeoryctes ("ancient digger") is an extinct paraphyletic genus of mammals from paraphyletic subfamily Palaeoryctinae within family Palaeoryctidae, that lived in North America and Africa from middle Paleocene to early Eocene.

 Palaeoryctes resembled a modern shrew, being slender and sharp-nosed, with typical insectivore teeth.
 It was around 12.5 cm long, and weighed around 20 to 60 g.
 The molars of Palaeoryctes had little function other than piercing.